conan/conan.github.io/_posts/2020-11-18-global-mute.md

 Can't remember the mute shortcut?
 Mute doesn't work because you're working in another window?
 This post is for you.
 I'll explain how to make all your mute keyboard shortcuts the same, and how to make them work all the time* - even when in another application.

-* If you use Windows and Google Chrome.
+*If you use Windows and Google Chrome.
+Coming soon: Slack, Microsoft Teams

 # Zoom